 How to Build a Rain Garden

 A rain garden can help beautify your yard and help protect the environment.
-Think of the garden as a shallow bowl, about 6 to 9 inches deep, that captures rainwater from your roof, sidewalks and driveway.
-The rain garden allows you to slow down the flow of stormwater entering our waterways, to soak up some pollutants and filter the runoff that would otherwise end up in a storm drain, and ultimately in our creeks and rivers.
+Think of the garden as a shallow bowl, about 6 to 9 inches deep, that captures rainwater from your roof, sidewalks and/or driveway.
+The rain garden allows you to slow down the flow of rain water entering our waterways, to soak up some pollutants and filter the runoff that would otherwise end up in a storm drain, and ultimately in our creeks and rivers.

-The garden might be most ideal in your front or backyard depending on the amount of sunlight.
-Full sun is best.
+The best place to locate your rain garden is where the rain water is already flowing or is concentrated, such as a downspout from roof gutters.
+A location in full sun is ideal because sunlight helps to remove some pollutants.
 Make sure your rain garden will be at least 10 feet from your home, backyard fence, or any other building.
 Avoid underground utility lines, a septic system, or tree roots you don’t want to damage when digging.
 Before you start digging your garden, you will want to do what’s called a percolation (“perc”) test to see how quickly water soaks into your soil.

 Check out the rainfall during a storm.
 Where does it fall off the roof?
 Does your home have gutters and downspouts that direct roof runoff onto hard surfaces?
-If so, you can redirect the downspout to your lawn; this may be the perfect spot for your rain garden!
+If so, you can redirect the downspout to your lawn or landscaping; this may be the perfect spot for your rain garden!

 Fill it with water and let it drain.